Is buying organic worth the extra cost?

 By targeting the insect's nervous system, the insecticide can paralyze the insect and cause death.[ref]

-The nicotinic acetylcholine receptors in insects are slightly different than what is found in vertebrate animals, including humans.
+The nicotinic acetylcholine receptors in insects slightly differ from what is found in vertebrate animals, including humans.
 This was the initial basis for assuming that the insecticides are safe for human consumption.[ref]

 Neonics are commonly used to coat seeds.
-A study on corn seed that was treated with the neonicotinoid, clothianidin, found that only 1.34% was carried through to the rest of the plant tissue.[ref]
+A study on corn seed treated with the neonicotinoid, clothianidin, found only 1.34% was carried through to the rest of the plant tissue.[ref]

 The USGS maps the data from water sampling showing where pesticides are used.
 You can look at maps for hundreds of pesticides.
 The two most commonly used neonicotinoids are imidacloprid and clothianidin.